MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

             //...
         }
 ```
-You can thus apply the proper QFT for any given number of qubits, without having to worry about the mess of new Hadamards and rotations on each qubit.
+You can thus apply the proper QFT for any given number of qubits, without having to worry about the mess of new `H` operations and rotations on each qubit.

 Note that the quantum simulator takes exponentially more time to run as you increase the number of qubits---precisely why we look forward to real quantum hardware!